AtanGames/UnityFPMovement/README.md

-# UnityFPMovement

-Unity First Person Movement
+# Unity First Person Movement

 Karlson like first person movement made for the unity game engine, link to setup tutorial comming soon.
+There will be more features added to this, like wallruning, vaulting and crouching

 This is a basic Movement script for first person games, with quick setup for game jams, prototyping and other purposes.